 Make an assessment of the individual as you know them.
 Are any of the behaviors they are engaged in normal or strange for them?
 Note anything that seems surprising or out of place.

-Now that you have observed behaviors and general signs of illness and injury, you can move forward with the exam using the knowledge you have required of the individual to tailor the exam to meet their needs.
+Now that you have observed behaviors and general signs of illness and injury, you can move forward with the health check using the knowledge you have required of the individual to tailor the health check to meet their needs.

 Change in color – Depending on the species and diet, a range of colors can be considered “normal”, which is why it is important you know what normal looks like for your flocks.
 Colors to look out for are red (possible fresh internal bleeding), black (signs of old blood), green, and yellow.